aabdelghani/boschTestBench/README.md

-# Arduino PWM LED Control
+# Bosch Test Bench using PWM LED Control

 ## Overview
 This repository contains a simple Arduino project for controlling the brightness of an LED using Pulse Width Modulation (PWM).
 It's an excellent project for beginners to get hands-on experience with Arduino and PWM.